 Four women have come forward to accuse Paul Haggis of sexual misconduct, including rape, according to the Associated Press.
-The 64-year-old, who wrote the screenplays for Million Dollar Baby and Crash, was already being sued by a publicist for an alleged rape in 2013 when three more alleged victims came forward to say they had been abused by him as well.
+The 64-year-old, who wrote both Million Dollar Baby and Crash, was already being sued by a publicist for an alleged rape in 2013 when three more alleged victims came forward to say they had been abused by him as well.

 "I just pulled away.
 He was just glaring at me and came at me again," she told the AP.
 "I was really resisting.
 He said to me, 'Do you really want to continue working?'"